 Plan Description: In addition to the pension benefits described in Notes 9 and 10, and the Non-Peralta Plan noted above, the District provides retiree and dependent benefits to employees and retirees, eligible under the Peralta 18 Agreement.
 The Peralta 18 Agreement obligates District funds for the ten years following an eligible employee's retirement.
 In each eligible fiscal year, the District allocates a set amount of funds to the Peralta fund.
 These funds are calculated based on the difference of the vacating faculty member's salary and their replacement or equivalent.
 The annual obligation is subject to change based upon employee turnover.
 After ten years of payment, per eligible retiree, the District's obligation is absolved.
-The District contributions are put into a separate County Treasury fund which is managed by the Peralta Group Plan.
+The District contributions are put into a separate County Treasury fund which is managed by the Peralta Trustee.
+The fund is not an irrevocable trust and therefore are not considered assets of the Peralta Group Plan.
 The fund does not issue separate financial statements.
 The District serves as a processing center for monthly health benefit costs as well as individual payments for Medicare Part B.

 The District's Governing Board has the authority to establish or amend the benefit terms offered by the Plan.
 The District's Governing Board also retains the authority to establish the requirements for paying the Plan benefits as they come due.
-As of June 30, 2018, the District has not accumulated assets in a qualified trust for the purpose of paying the benefits related to the District's Total OPEB Liability.
+As of June 30, 2019, the District has not accumulated assets in a qualified trust for the purpose of paying the benefits related to the District's Total OPEB Liability.

-Employees Covered by Benefit Terms: The following is a table of plan participants at June 30, 2018:
+Employees Covered by Benefit Terms: The following is a table of plan participants at June 30, 2019:

 Number of Participants

-Inactive Plan members, covered spouses, or beneficiaries currently receiving benefits 14

-Inactive employees/dependents entitled to but not yet receiving benefits
+Inactive Plan members, covered spouses, or beneficiaries currently receiving benefits Inactive employees/dependents entitled to but not yet 14

-0 -

-Active employees 1
+receiving benefits Active employees

 15